This post is part of the series U.A.E

 - … And Don’t Forget Your Credit Card! ~ Dubai, Day 2

 Hello Dubai!
-Hello Summer 2017 (a very early summer for somebody who is living in Central Europe)!
+Hello, Summer 2017 (a very early summer for somebody who is living in Central Europe)!
 It was March the 10th, 2017.
-We arrived at DBX airport from Munich at 7:00 am in the morning after a 6 hour flight.
-At that time, the airport was relative empty, we went through immigration (a very easy procedure, but we looked at the officer as serious as possible 😀 Even the 5l Beer Can from Munich Airport was no problem…), we got our bags and spent another 15 min with looking for the MRT Station.
+We arrived at DBX airport from Munich at 7:00 am in the morning after a 6-hour flight.
+At that time, the airport was relatively empty, we went through immigration (a very easy procedure, but we looked at the officer as serious as possible 😀 Even the 5l Beer Can from Munich Airport was no problem…), we got our bags and spent another 15 min with looking for the MRT Station.
 Unfortunately, the MRT doesn’t work before 10:00 am on Fridays (Saturday – Thursday 6am-11pm; Friday 2pm-12pm, because Friday is a “prayer day”).
 So we spent another 30 min and ca 35 € on a taxi which brought us to our fabulous hotel.

 But let’s talk about “Why” choosing Dubai?
 To be honest, this place hasn’t been on my bucket list, but it was definitely on my “Transit-to-Southeast-Asia-To-Do-List”.
 So, travelling to Malaysia this year, gave me the opportunity to make a fat “checkmark” on the second list.
 Having in mind all the stories and superlatives about this city, which I bumped into the last couple of years, my expectations about the city “where everything is possible” (but only if you have some money in your pocket) got higher and higher.
 So high, that I was expecting a good mixture between Las Vegas, New York, and Singapore.
 But (unfortunately) it was not.
 Probably, if Dubai was one of the first destinations to visit in my life, I would have been more “wowed”.
 But I felt no “magic” or what so ever during the three days which I spent in the desert city.